benoit-dubreuil/fiber-config-generator/doc/research.md

 ![Satisfactory V shape with 3 anchors](img/sim_gen__v_shape__good.png)

-It is possible to generate a simple "V" shaped bundle with more than three anchors.
+It is possible to generate a simple V-shaped bundle with more than three anchors.
 However, as seen in the image above, the anchors spatial positions offer next to no control over the actual shape of the resulting bundle.

 TODO : Detailed explications of what is wrong.